cncf/devstats.archive/USAGE.md

 This is a part of `kubernetes/psql.sh` script and [kubernetes psql dump](https://devstats.cncf.io/gha.sql.xz) already has groups configured.

+In an 'All' project (https://all.cncftest.io) repository groups are mapped to individual CNCF projects [scripts/all/repo_groups.sql](https://github.com/cncf/devstats/blob/master/scripts/all/repo_groups.sql):

 # Grafana output

 You can visualise data using Grafana, see [grafana/](https://github.com/cncf/devstats/blob/master/grafana/) directory: